SwiftQueue: Optimizing Low-Latency Applications with Swift Packet Queuing: Background

 In short, we summarize the background as follows:

-\begin{packedenumerate} \item Prior sender-driven queue selectors, including L4S's header marking strategy, only selects queues per flow/application as it does not predict packet-level events. \item Transformers have shown promise in some networking problems but not for per-packet latency prediction. \end{packedenumerate}
+\begin{enumerate} \item Prior sender-driven queue selectors, including L4S's header marking strategy, only selects queues per flow/application as it does not predict packet-level events. \item Transformers have shown promise in some networking problems but not for per-packet latency prediction. \end{enumerate}